loutrap/WoW-code-project-frontend/README.md

+# Note
+This application is not hosted on the web but can be downloaded and run locally by following the instructions below.

 # Overview

 I have created this application using Angular 6, Node, and Express.js.
 There are two separate components, the front-end and back-end.
 This application utilizes the new Blizzard Dev Api (https://develop.battle.net).